Second Sight Medical Products, Inc. (EYES) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Second Sight Medical Products, Inc. (EYES) with AI Score 43/100 (Grade C).
+Second Sight Medical Products, Inc. (EYES) trades at $29.33 with AI Score 43/100 (Grade C).
 Second Sight Medical Products, Inc. develops, manufactures, and markets implantable visual prosthetics.
-As of August 30, 2022, Second Sight Medical Products, Inc. Sector: Healthcare.
+Market cap: $3.61M, Sector: Healthcare.

 Second Sight Medical Products, Inc. (EYES) Healthcare & Pipeline Overview